ibm-cloud-docs/Cloudant/guides/database_partitioning.md

 ### Creating indexes
 {: #creating-indexes}

-For the above queries, we'll need two indexes:
+For the queries described previously, we'll need two indexes:

 1. A global index mapping device ID to infrastructure ID.
 2. A partitioned index mapping device IDs to readings.